 I couldn’t disagree with T. S. Eliot any more than Delhi’s food disagrees with a lot of people eating in the city for the first time (a Delhi-belly joke if you didn’t get it).

-My point being, had the journey mattered, this wouldn’t have been an issue at all.
-If I believed in this saying, I’d get down the flight and tweet something inspirational like “look at me you mere mortals, I was kicked down upon for seven hours, and still, here I am, standing tall.
-Life will throw you hours and hours of discomfort and you just need the courage to withstand it to be successful in life” … you know, something crappy like that.
+My point is, had the journey mattered, this wouldn’t have been an issue at all.
+If I believed in this saying, I’d get down the flight and tweet something inspirational like “look at me, you mere mortals, I was kicked down upon for seven hours, and still, here I am, standing tall.
+Life will throw you hours and hours of discomfort and you just need the courage to withstand it to be successful in life,” … you know, something crappy like that.

-Or that one guy who recently wrote a really long – very much like this post – Facebook comment on how he disliked travelling with an airline because they did not have any non-vegetarian food option.
-I kept reading his rant, hoping something interesting would turn up, something to ignite the inner anger in me and everyone else, so we could all discuss it endlessly on social media, but alas, that was all he had to say.
+I kept reading his rant, hoping something interesting would turn up.
+Something to ignite the inner anger in me and everyone else, so we could all discuss it endlessly on social media.
+Alas, that was all he had to say.

 Here’s what I think, everything matters; the journey, the limo ride to the hotel, the four-poster bed, the jacuzzi, a spa, the private plunge pool… every darn thing matters.

-And that, ladies and gentleman, is how you get roads made for no cost at all.
+And that, ladies and gentlemen, is how you get roads made for no cost at all.

 But I also see no harm in following the path, because for all I know, it might be one that takes me to a lovely beachside resort in some distant land where I can relax drinking Mai Tai (I don’t think I’ve ever had one, but it sounds nice to say it) by the beach – I think my brain is telling me something here.

 My mind truly wanders whenever I read this quote.
 I must congratulate Mr Frost on his astuteness.
 Very much like Emerson (see above), he is trying to get you to do his deed.